© Roman Mager / Unsplash

 The methodology to estimate global and regional wage trends was developed by the ILO for the previous editions of the Global Wage Report (GWR) in collaboration between technical departments and the Department of Statistics, following four peer reviews conducted by five independent experts.
 The appendix of the GWR describes the methodology adopted as a result of this process.

-Global estimates on wages are not in the ILOEST database or other database on ILOSTAT.
+Global estimates on wages are not published on ILOSTAT.

 Labour migration